 In the early twentieth century, Tucson, Arizona, had two newspapers: the Tucson Citizen, an evening paper, and the Arizona Daily Star, which appeared daily and on Sundays.

-Tucson Citizen and Arizona Daily Star enter JOA
+Tucson Citizen and Arizona Daily Star combine to eliminate competition

 The Star generally sold 50 percent more advertising space than its competitor, and accordingly enjoyed profits while the Citizen sustained losses.
 This continued until 1940, when the two newspapers entered into a 15-year joint operating agreement (JOA), which in 1953 was extended until 1990.